BenedicteDB/avsluttende-prosjekt/README.md

 ## Known bugs
 - When you write a review and click submit it sometimes submit two times in a row into firebase.
 One with all of the info and one that is empty.
 - If you search and type something incorrect, it wont let you search again, so you have to refresh the page.
+- Sometimes global.css dont always work in chrome, so if you are using chrome and there is a margin on both sides a temporary solution to this is to just press Ctrl + Shift + R (command if you're using mac)

 ### With [surge] (website-demo)